How Do We Get Paid?

 Under the “American Rule,” each individual party is typically expected to pay their own legal fees.
 This is to ensure that individuals are not hesitant to bring a lawsuit for fear of not being able to afford the financial repercussions of paying their opponent's legal fees, should their opponent win the case.
 There are some exceptions to this methodology, including when there is an applicable and valid contract stipulating that the losing party will pay the fees or when there is a state or federal statute that requires it for the given circumstances to name two.Can I Request “Legal Fees” as Part of My Damages?

 Though the “American Rule” generally dictates that each party pays his or her own fees, you can request your legal fees be covered as a part of your damages.
 These are distinguished from “incidental fees” but that does not dictate that this request will be obliged, even if you win your case.
-There has not been much consistency of judges’ rulings regarding fees as damages, but Malecki Law has had exceptional success when asking for fees as damages and can help you in this area.
+There has not been much consistency of judges’ rulings regarding fees as damages, but Malecki Law’s securities fraud law firm in New York has had exceptional success when asking for fees as damages and can help you in this area.
 This potential scenario is one we can discuss if you have concerns about covering your and/or your opponent’s legal fees.Referral Fees

 If another attorney is brought in on or referred to the case, any referral fees must comply with DR2-107(A) of the Rules of Professional Responsibility.
 Most importantly, as the client, your fees should not increase.
-If you have any questions on this or any related matters, please reach out to the experienced attorneys of Malecki Law who are here to assist you.
+If you have any questions on this or any related matters, please reach out to the securities fraud attorneys in New York at Malecki Law who are here to assist you.